gitter-badger/aristotl/README.md

 * ooohhh a social highlighting system like the kindle has. be sweet.
 * A night reading style is necessary.... omg flux. i need flux on this site.
 * Don't forget to add a GitHub banner in the corner!
 Get ppl to contribute
+* **When someone highlights a term, provide a popup for definitions, links to other SEP articles, links to Wikipedia, etc.**

 ## Install and Run ##